-Leadership Judgment Test
+Leadership Judgment Video Training

+The four videos show a meeting between the Director of Operations in the European Division of SymChem, a large multi-national biochemical organization, and one of his Project Managers, Kim Bailey.
 The Director of Operations oversees a number of projects within SymChem but does not get directly involved in the day to day running of the projects themselves.
 Instead, he has a number of Project Managers who are responsible for coordinating and implementing all aspects of project delivery.
 Their job is to ensure that projects are completed in line with the agreed deliverables and milestones.

 It has recently been brought to the Director's attention that a very important project, managed by Kim Bailey, is in danger of slipping behind schedule.
 Kim Bailey works in the Fine Chemicals Division of the subsidiary Telion and is responsible for delivering the Xena-II process review project.
 There are some concerns about the progress of this project because work is not being completed to a high standard and it is falling behind its target delivery date.
 Employee survey and project reporting data has alerted the Director to these slippages and now he has received messages of concern from senior engineers within the project team.